-Curry, Alex and Stroud, Natalie Jomini.
+Curry, Alex, Stroud, Natalie Jomini, and McGregor, Shannon.
 (2016, March).
 Solutions Journalism & News Engagement.
 Center for Media Engagement. https://mediaengagement.org/research/solutions-journalism-news-engagement/

 - During the first field test, the Deseret News inadvertently posted the solutions version to their homepage as well as to another section of their website, while the non-solutions version only appeared on the homepage.
 For this reason, all results for field test 1 pertain only to those who accessed the article from the homepage.
 Despite this constraint, there were inconsistencies in the number of unique visitors who clicked on the solutions version (n = 976) compared to the non-solutions version (n = 563).
 For the second field test, there also were differences in the number of visitors (solutions n=128; non-solutions n=219).
 One possible reason for the differences in the second test is the variation in the images and headlines associated with the two article versions, yet we cannot be sure that this accounted for the difference.
 Because of these features of the studies, we do not discuss unique visitors or page views for the field tests.
 In addition, following the second field test, a Deseret News staffer accidentally deleted the problem version article from their servers, making it impossible to compare the final number of comments and social shares.
 Because of these technical errors, caution should be exercised in generalizing the results drawn from the field tests. ↩